rust-lang/rfcs/text/3537-msrv-resolver.md

 MSRV build errors from new dependency versions is one way to do it though not ideal as this disrupts the user.
 Otherwise, they must actively run `rustup update` or follow Rust news.

+For dependents, this makes it harder to know what versions are "safe" to use.

 ### Latest Rust as the MSRV

 A maintainer regularly updates their MSRV to latest.